Corionis/ELS/artifacts/document/how-to-readme.md

  * -D : Dry run, validate, scan, and match but do not make any changes

- * -e file : Export publisher libraries items to flat text file
+ * -e file : Export publisher items to flat text file

  * -f file : Log file, default VolMunger.log in directory where "run" is executed